akhilesharora/turnaround-collector/README.md

 ## Improvements

 - Retries and Circuit Breakers: This would make the system more reliable if things go wrong for a bit.
-- Persistent Storage : Saving processed images or info could unlock new uses.
+- Persistent Storage : Saving processed images can make metadata analyses easier.
 - Security: Authentication and encryption between services is key for real use.
 - Tracing: Distributed tracing would make debugging and performance analysis easier.